ItaiAxelrad/remote-sensing/posts/precipitation-dataset-validation.md

 trmm_gibe = crop(TRMM,gibe_shp)
 ```

 The datasets include TRMM 3B42RT, CMORPH, PERSIANN, and CenTrends (Ground truth data).
 Ground truth data (Centrends long-term rainfall record) should be used to quantify the climatology of the study area.
-Seasonality, inter annual variability and long-term change in rainfall of the study area should be adequately described.
+Seasonality, inter-annual variability, and long-term change in rainfall in the study area should be adequately described.

 ## Comparison of Remote Sensing Datasets